DNA is the molecule that carries genetic information in all living organisms.

 DNA is the molecule that carries genetic information in all living organisms.
-It consists of two strands of nucleotides, which are held together by hydrogen bonds to form a double helix shape.
-Each strand contains four different types of nitrogenous bases: adenine (A), thymine (T), guanine (G) and cytosine (C).
-These base pairs form the rungs on the DNA ladder, with A always pairing with T and G always pairing with C. This structure allows for replication as each strand can act as a template for creating its complementary partner during cell division.
+It consists of two strands of nucleotides – building blocks made up of a sugar molecule, a phosphate group and a nitrogen-containing base.
+Chains of these nucleotides are held together by chemical bonds and coil around each other to form a double helix shape.
+Each strand contains four different types of nitrogen-containing bases: adenine (A), thymine (T), guanine (G) and cytosine (C).
+Pairs of these bases form the rungs on the DNA ladder, with A always pairing with T and G always pairing with C. This structure allows for replication as each strand can act as a template for creating its complementary partner during cell division.

 DNA replication is a complex process that occurs in all living organisms.
 It involves the unwinding of the double helix structure and the separation of its two strands, followed by the synthesis of new complementary strands using existing nucleotides as templates.
 This ensures that each daughter cell has an exact copy of the original parent’s genome.